The Descriptive Complexity of Graph Neural Networks: The Uniform Case: GNNs with Rational Weights

 The reader may wonder if the converse of the previous corollary holds, that is, if every query definable in $\GC$ is computable by a rational piecewise linear GNN.
 It is not; we refer the reader to Remark~\ref{rem:converse}.

-\begin{remark} As mentioned earlier, there are versions of the theorem for all the extensions of basic GNNs that we discussed in Section~\ref{sec:gnn}.
-In particular, there is a version for graph level functions and the logic $\GCgc$, and also for GNNs with global readout and $\GCgc$. \end{remark}
+As mentioned earlier, there are versions of the theorem for all the extensions of basic GNNs that we discussed in Section~\ref{sec:gnn}.
+For later reference, we state the version for GNNs with global readout.